go-park-mail-ru/2025_2_Suzuki_plus_one/docs/auth/access.md

 Client requests signed and short-lived URL from server to access media chunks (which \<video\> tag will use seamlessly):

+> User has multiple refresh tokens for different devices

 ```mermaid
 sequenceDiagram
     note right of Client: Client requests access to media resource